guru-das-s/guru-das-s.github.io/content/pages/now.md

 computer from NAND gates.
 Working on Project 6 next: building an assembler for the Hack ISA using Rust.

+💻 I've added tags to my blog posts and syntax highlighting to all the code snippets in them.

 🎮 My wife recently gifted me a Sony Playstation 5.
 A close friend of mine (a long-time gamer) recommended that I start with [Uncharted 4](https://en.wikipedia.org/wiki/Uncharted_4:_A_Thief%27s_End) as a newbie to console